Top March Events around the DMV & WV

 MARYLAND

-The event features dozens of dazzling ice sculptures, interactive games for children of all ages, carving demonstrations, an outdoor oyster bar, fire pits, ‘smores stations, and much more.
+The event features dozens of dazzling ice sculptures, interactive games for children of all ages, carving demonstrations, an ice skating rink, an outdoor oyster bar, fire pits, ‘smores stations, and much more.

 Free Admission